ZoltanKuli/IT-And-Games/README.md

 # IT and Games

-In this repository you can find an inspiring albeit simple Jurassic Park like amousement park management game.
+In this repository you can find an inspiring albeit simple Minecraft like amousement park management game.

 With the mentoring of Balázs Pintér, Dominik Matiny, Kristóf Takács and Zoltán Kuli are dilligently working on creating an experience that will bring smiles to anyone who happens to chance on this rare gem.